Fix 'Microsoft Outlook Not Responding' Error

 Deselect any problematic or unnecessary add-ins in the drop-down box, then press "OK" and re-launch Outlook for the modifications to take full effect.

-Here are the steps to disable add-ins using the Windows Control Panel.
+Steps to disable add-ins using the Windows Control Panel

 If you delete the add-in files from both Outlook and Windows, this is a more powerful technique than uninstalling Outlook add-ins and deleting the files from Outlook.
 Add-ins may be simply deleted from the Windows Control Panel by utilizing the Uninstall Program function.